FinanceKey/EBICS/README.md

 <img src="https://github.com/mrklintscher/libfintx/blob/master/res/logo.png" align="right">

-# libfintx
+# EBICS

-An C# based client library for **HBCI 2.2**, **FinTS 3.0**, **EBICS H004** and **EBICS H005**.
+An C# based client library for **EBICS H004** and **EBICS H005**.

-In 1995 the ZKA announced a common online banking standard called *Homebanking Computer Interface* (HBCI).
-In 2003 they published the next generation of this protocol standard and named it *Financial Transaction Services* (FinTS).

-Today most of all german banks support this online banking standards.

-The Electronic Banking Internet Communication Standard (EBICS) is a German transmission protocol developed by the German Banking Industry Committee for sending payment information between banks over the Internet.
+The Electronic Banking Internet Communication Standard (EBICS) is a German / French transmission protocol developed by the German Banking Industry Committee for sending payment information between banks over the Internet.
 It grew out of the earlier BCS-FTAM protocol that was developed in 1995, with the aim of being able to use internet connections and TCP/IP.
 It is mandated for use by German banks and has also been adopted by France and Switzerland.
 [Wikipedia](https://en.wikipedia.org/wiki/Electronic_Banking_Internet_Communication_Standard).

-This client library supports all four APIs, HBCI 2.2, FinTS 3.0 and EBICS H004 and H005.
+This client library supports EBICS H004 and H005.

-It can be used to read the balance of a bank account, receive an account statement, and make a SEPA payment using **PIN/TAN** and **EBICS**.
+It can be used to read the balance of a bank account, receive an account statement, and make a SEPA payment using **EBICS**.

 # Usage